 How Hard Can The ARE Really Be?!?

-The reality is that you’re looking at 700 to 1500 hours of studying, taking tests, retaking tests, and doing the work to pass all six ARE 5.0 exams.
+The reality is that you’re looking at 700 to 1,500 hours of studying, taking tests, retaking tests, and doing the work to pass all six ARE 5.0 divisions.
 Creating a realistic study schedule becomes critical when you’re managing this level of commitment alongside work and life responsibilities.

 That’s why thousands of candidates choose structured coaching programs that break this massive project into manageable weekly steps rather than trying to figure it out alone.